FirelyTeam/firely-docs/vonk/deployment/performance.rst

    #.
 Repository: MongoDB, both for Administration and for the main database.
    #.
 Prevalidation: off
    #.
 Search parameters: support all types of resources and all search parameters from the FHIR specification.
    #.
-Pipeline: load all available components except authorization.
+Pipeline: load all available plugins except authorization.

 #.
 Platform